pontussjostedt/iot-scale/readme.md

 ## Sock Theory

-In order to better understand the design choices made: one must familiarize themself with some of the sock theory hypothezised after running experiments with an earlier version of the scale.
+In order to better understand the design choices made: one must familiarize themself with some of the sock theory hypothesized after running experiments with an earlier version of the scale.

 ### Phases